-When it comes to data safety and security Performing backup on regular intervals is a good habit allows to recover data that deleted due to Human errors, RAID or disk failure, File system corruption, Datacenter destruction and more.
+When it comes to data safety and security, Performing backup on regular intervals is a good habit that allows to recover data that deleted due to Human errors, RAID or disk failure, File system corruption, Datacenter destruction and more.
 There are many system backup tools on the Linux platform, but which one is the best?
 Here we have collected the 5 system backup tools for the Linux desktop that considered first when it comes to data backup.

 Here what you should consider before select backup tools for Linux Desktop

-- Open source software – You must use software for which the original source code is made freely available and may be and modified.
+- Open-source software – You must use software for which the original source code is made freely available and may be and modified.
 This ensures that you can recover your data in case vendor/project stopped working on software or refused to provide patches.

 - Data format – Open data format ensures that you can recover data in case vendor or project stopped working on software.

 - Backup media – Make sure you can backup data on tape, disk, DVD and in cloud storage such as AWS.

 - Encryption datastream – Ensure all client-to-server traffic will be encrypted to ensure transmission integrity over the LAN/WAN/Internet.

 - Database support – Make sure backup software can backup database server such as MySQL or Oracle.

 - Backup span multiple volumes – Backup software can split each backup (dumpfile) into a series of parts, allowing different parts to exist on different volumes.
 This ensures that large backups (such as 100TB file) can be stored on larger than a single backup device such as disk or tape volume.